 A Classroom devoted to teaching the techniques and methods of 3-D image creation.

-3-D SPACE founder Eric Kurland has over ten years of experience in connecting the public to the 3-D community.
+3-D SPACE founder Eric Kurland has over twenty years of experience in connecting the public to the 3-D community.
 His work as the Director of the Annual LA 3-D Movie Festival and five years as the President of the LA 3-D Club (the most active organization in the country for 3-D enthusiasts), as well as his professional stereoscopic work in the entertainment industry (including 3-D Director for the Grammy nominated OK Go music video ALL IS NOT LOST, Lead Stereographer for the Oscar nominated animated short MAGGIE SIMPSON IN THE LONGEST DAYCARE, and Lead for the Emmy nominated VR show THE SIMPSONS PLANET OF THE COUCHES for Google Spotlight Stories) puts 3-D SPACE in the position to be able to bring all aspects of the 3-D world together, from the fans, to the independent artists, to the professionals working in the entertainment industry.

 The 3-D SPACE Board of Directors is comprised of a team with strong backgrounds in the arts, non-profits and museums, and of course 3-D. We have also assembled a fantastic group of advisors to help round out our knowledge, and provide access to resources and information that will help us to become a vital and exciting organization.